The Complete Guide to AI Portraits

 Choosing a Style

-Cardgen offers 29 portrait styles grouped into two categories: portrait styles tuned for people and pet styles tuned for animals.
+PhotoCardMagic offers 29 portrait styles grouped into two categories: portrait styles tuned for people and pet styles tuned for animals.
 Picking the right style is the highest-leverage decision in the entire ordering process, so it's worth slowing down and thinking about three factors: the subject, the occasion, and the room where the piece will live.

 Finally, think about where the finished piece will live.
 A formal living room wants classical styles — Oil Painting, Renaissance, or Royal Portrait.
 A sunlit kitchen or nursery wants something softer — Watercolor or Impressionist.
 A home office or kids' room lights up with Pop Art, Comic Book Hero, or Studio Ghibli.
 Match the style to the room and the portrait feels like it belongs there; mismatch it and the gift lives in a drawer.

 When you can't decide between two styles, use the free preview system.
-Every Cardgen visitor gets three free previews before any payment.
+Every PhotoCardMagic visitor gets three free previews before any payment.
 Use two of them to compare your top picks side by side and save the third as a safety net.
 Side-by-side previews make the final decision obvious in a way that thumbnails never can.

 Photo Tips for the Best Results